 GMDs and carrier, media, and content types

-General Material Designations (GMDs) are a controlled list of generic terms describing the medium of the item.
+General Material Designations (GMDs) are a controlled list of generic terms describing the medium of the resource.
 Prior to AACR2, they were also known as media qualifiers.
 Do not include GMDs in bibliographic records.
 Instead, prefer use of content, media, and carrier terms and codes in fields 336, 337, and 338.
 For more information, see field 245 subfield ǂh.

 Resolving conflicts between practices